oicr-ibc/cssscl/README.rst

       $ cssscl classify -c -blast blastn -opt -tax genus -nt 8 PATH_TO/test_data/test/TEST.fa PATH_TO/test_data/

-Note that the optimization phase will take considerably longer when -c (compression) argument is used as mentioned in the section below **Note regarding the compression measure**.
+Note that the optimization phase will take considerably longer when ``-c`` (compression) argument is used as mentioned in the section **Note regarding the compression measure** below.

-The information about the additional optional arguments used in the command line above is provided `here <https://github.com/oicr-ibc/cssscl/wiki/classify_opt>`_
+The information about the additional optional arguments used in the command line above is provided `here <https://github.com/oicr-ibc/cssscl/wiki/classify_opt>`_.

 ==================